nottohave/meet-landing-page/README.md

   }
 ```

 ### Continued development
 _ Add animation for text to appears when user scrolls to content.

 ### Useful resources

-- [MDN](https://developer.mozilla.org/en-US/) - Check back on knownledge of using flex-wrap, grid template columns or rows on flex box and grid
+- [MDN](https://developer.mozilla.org/en-US/) - Check back on knownledge of using flex-wrap, grid template columns or rows on flex box and grid.
+-[Previous-Resource](https://github.com/nottohave/space-travel-website-practice) - old resource for reference when I need help looking back on how to build css custom properties.

 ## Author